jtebbens/Homewizard-Energy/README.md

 # HomeWizard Energy

-This app let's you connect your HomeWizard Energy to Homey.
+This app let's you connect your HomeWizard Energy wifi dongle to Homey.
 You can add your HomeWizard Energy in the device section.

-v0.0.1
+v0.0.5
 - First release

 **If you like this app, then consider to buy me a beer :)**